Donor Advised Funds

 A Donor Advised Fund (DAF) is a philanthropic vehicle established at a public charity.
-It allows donors to make a charitable contribution, receive an immediate tax benefit, and then recommend grants from the DAF over many years to come.
+It allows donors to make a charitable contribution, receive an immediate tax benefit, and then recommend donations (grants) from the DAF over many years.

 What can be donated to a DAF?

 Donors most commonly contribute appreciated assets like stocks, mutual funds, or real estate.
 Other assets could include bequests, proceeds from insurance policy, or named beneficiary of an IRA or 401(k) retirement account.
-Cash can also be donated.
+Cash can also be donated to create a DAF.

 What is the triple bottom line?

 Projects satisfy the triple bottom line standard when they result in social, environmental, and economic benefits.
-DAFs allow strategic philanthropists/investors to finance green rehabilitation projects for multifamily affordable housing that provide the following triple bottom line benefits:
+Our DAFs allow strategic philanthropists/investors to finance green upgrades in multifamily affordable housing (MFAH) or clean energy projects in disadvantaged communities (DAC) that provide the following triple bottom line benefits: